A three-year-old Doberman presented to us at West Midlands Referrals with a large hygroma, fluid filled sac over the lateral elbow.

-This was removed but it is highly likely to recur if the underlying cause is not addressed; this is usually big dogs lying on hard floors, with skin being trapped between bone pressure points and a hard unforgiving floor.
-Restricting the dogs to a soft bedded pen overnight is often required to stop them getting up and choosing to lie on hard tiles
+This was removed but is highly likely to recur if the underlying cause is not addressed; this is usually big dogs lying on hard floors, with skin trapped between bone pressure points and a hard unforgiving floor.
+Restricting the dogs to a soft bedded pen overnight is often required to stop them from getting up and choosing to lie on hard tiles

 10th October 2018